Chart Color Schemes

 Coolum Beach's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows positive outcomes for Coolum Beach residents regarding common health conditions across both young and old age groups.
-Approximately 55% (~9,403 people) have private health cover, higher than the Rest of Qld's 52.7%.
+Health data for Coolum Beach residents shows positive outcomes, with common health conditions similar across young and old age groups.
+Approximately 55% (~9,403 people) have private health cover, higher than Rest of Qld at 52.7%.

 Frequently Asked Questions - Health